fschmid56/EfficientAT/README.md

 python ex_dcase20.py --cuda --pretrained_name=mn10_as --cache_path=<directory>
 ```

-The cache path is required to store the resampled waveforms and avoid a bottleneck.
+Specifying a cache path is recommended to store the resampled waveforms and avoid a bottleneck.

+The lightweight ```mn10_as``` can be fine-tuned on a GeForce RTX 2080 Ti
+in less than 15 minutes to around 70% accuracy, which is 90% of PaSST [1] SOTA performance (76,3% accuracy).
+``mn40_as`` achieves an accuracy of 74% with the default fine-tuning procedure.
+Tuning the hyperparameters in
+[ex_dcase20.py](ex_dcase20.py) might lead to higher accuracies.

+Checkout the results of the example run above [here](https://wandb.ai/florians/DCASE20/reports/Fine-Tuning-mn10_as-for-acoustic-scene-classification--VmlldzozMDcyNDk0?accessToken=6mflvehphxqybp64aw3n2fa6b603tw6voq60oy8bys3b5pb0fc9qgvxnxw1gqhx5).